Tim Drummond

 Timothy Lee Drummond (20 April 1940 – 10 January 2015) was an American musician from Canton, Illinois.
 Drummond's primary instrument was bass guitar and he toured and recorded with many notable artists, including Conway Twitty, Bob Dylan, James Brown, Eric Clapton, Neil Young, Crosby & Nash, Crosby, Stills, Nash & Young, Ry Cooder, J. J. Cale, Mother Earth, Lonnie Mack, Miles Davis, B.B.
-King, Joe Cocker, Albert Collins, Joe Henry, Jewel, Essra Mohawk, and many others.
+King, Joe Cocker, Albert Collins, Joe Henry, Jewel, Essra Mohawk, Jimmy Buffett, and many others.

 Drummond co-wrote songs with many of the artists he worked with, including: "Saved" (Bob Dylan), "Who's Talking" (J.J.
-Cale), "Saddle Up The Palomino" (Neil Young), and "Down In Hollywood" (Ry Cooder).
-He is credited as the sole writer of "I Want to Lay Down Beside You" on the 1972 album Tracy Nelson/Mother Earth.
+Cale), "Saddle Up the Palomino" (Neil Young), and "Down in Hollywood" (Ry Cooder).
+He is credited as the sole writer of "To Lay Down Beside You" on the 1971 album The Sounds of Simon, which went on to be covered by artists such as Esther Phillips, Dianne Davidson, Tracy Nelson, Terri Lane, and Rick Danko.
 He often played as part of the session rhythm duo Tim & Jim with drummer Jim Keltner.